Martoxdlol/birthday_reminder/README.md

 ### Set SHA into your Firebase project

 Go to Firebase: project settings > your apps > choose android app and add signature SHA

+## Util notes

+The app is using [flutter internationalization](https://docs.flutter.dev/development/accessibility-and-localization/internationalization)

+To generate dart lib use `flutter gen-l10n`